benvinegar/counterscale/README.md

 ```

 Be sure to replace `your-unique-site-id` with a unique string/slug representing your web property.
 Use a unique site ID for each property you place the tracking script on.

+## Troubleshooting

+If the website is not immediately available (e.g. "Secure Connection Failed"), it could be because Cloudflare has not yet activated your subdomain (yoursubdomain.workers.dev).
+This process can take a minute; you can check in on the progress by visiting the newly created worker in your Cloudflare dashboard (Workers & Pages → counterscale).

+## Custom Domains

+The deployment URL can always be changed to go behind a custom domain you own.
+[More here](https://developers.cloudflare.com/workers/configuration/routing/custom-domains/).

 ## Development